Nicolas Perrenot de Granvelle

-Nicolas Perrenot de Granvelle (1486–1550) was a Franc-Comtois politician who served as a close trusted adviser to Emperor Charles V. He was made suzerain of the imperial city of Besançon and held an influential position in the Netherlands.
+Nicolas Perrenot de Granvelle (1486–1550) was a Burgundian politician who served as a close trusted adviser to Emperor Charles V. He was made suzerain of the imperial city of Besançon and held an influential position in the Netherlands.
 From 1530 until his death he was one of the emperor's most trusted advisers in Germany.
 He was the father of the cardinal and politician Antoine Perrenot de Granvelle, also a leading Habsburg minister, and built the Palace Granvelle in Besançon.

+He was born in Ornans and died in Augsburg.

 Life

 In 1518 he became a lawyer and was called at the age of 34 years to the Parliament of the Free County of Burgundy.

 In 1519 Charles V was elected emperor at the age of 19 years.
 Nicolas Perrenot de Granvelle quickly became a closely trusted advisor and was appointed chancellor of the empire.
 His sons and sons-in-law (Granvelle family) went on to occupy prominent positions at the imperial court.

 In 1527 he bought the seigniory of Grandvelle, located in the Bailiwick of Amont (Bailliage d'Amont), administrative territory located in present-day Haute-Saône department, which later became better known under the name of Granvelle.
 In 1530, after the death of Mercurino Gattinara, he became one of the emperor's most trusted advisers in the Holy Roman Empire, and played that role until his death.

 He died on August 27, 1550, at the age of 64 years, while attending the Imperial Diet in Augsburg.
 He owned a significant art collection and library, the later now in the Bibliothèque municipale de Besançon.